computergeek1507/GVSU-CIS641-Jolly-Snowman/docs/proposal.md

 <!---(Figure out what your major milestones for this project will be, including how long you anticipate it *may* take to reach that point)--->

-* 2 weeks: Identify one light and maask it onto the output image.
+* 2 weeks: Identify one light and mask it onto the output image.
 * 1 week: Output a bitmap file image that has every light marked in the image.
 * 2-3 weeks: Identify blobs for each LED.
 * 2 weeks: Output .xmodel file for the X-Lights program.